aydindemircioglu/radOverzealous/README.md

 **WARNING**: On a 16-core 2nd-gen Threadripper, the experiment took nearly a month to complete.
 Newer CPUs might be faster, however, keep in mind that it will take considerable CPU time.

+**WARNING**: Overall around 400 GB of results will be created.
+Ensure that your hard drive does not run out of space!

 ## Evaluation